Quantum theory in finite dimension cannot explain every general process with finite memory: Noise robustness of the size of classical memory: proof of Theorem

 In fact we have that

-These relation holds for any quasi-realization, in particular if the quasi-realization is classical.
-We note that the expression has poles only if $z=\lambda$, where $\lambda$ is an eigenvalue of $D_b(q,s)$, and thus if a pole at $\lambda$ exists, $\lambda$ has to be an eigenvalue of $D_{b}(q,s)$ in any realization.
+These relation hold for any quasi-realization{, for every value of $1/z$ inside the radius of convergence of $\sum_{n=0}^{\infty}z^{-n}D_{b}^{n}(q,s)=:f(1/z)$, i.e. $|1/z|\leq ||D_{b}(q,s)||$, with $||D_{b}(q,s)||$ being the operator norm.
+This holds} in particular if the quasi-realization is classical. { From the quantum realization one obtains that a meromorphic continuation of $f(1/z)$ on all $\mathbb{C}$, since $f(1/z)$ is rational; by inspection, the continuation can have poles only for $1/z=1/\lambda$, where $\lambda$ is an eigenvalue of $D_{b}(q,s)$.
+Any classical realization will result in a function of $1/z$ coinciding with the function obtained from the quantum realization inside the minimum radius of convergence, therefore resulting in the same meromorphic continuation.
+We note that, again by inspection, the meromorphic continuation for a given quasi-realization has poles only at $z=\lambda$, where $\lambda$ is an eigenvalue of $D_b(q,s)$, and thus if a pole at $\lambda$ exists for the meromorphic continuation of the quantum realization, $\lambda$ has to be an eigenvalue of $D_{b}(q,s)$ in any realization. }